-- Complexity of the law from a legal point of view
+- The law is complex from a legal standpoint.

-Apart from this confusion, we must add that many messages reach the users in languages other than their mother tongue.
-This increases the users’ doubts and reluctance to accept the new conditions, with the consequent future impact on companies from the perspective of communication, marketing and sales.
+To make matter worse, many messages reach users in languages other than their native language.
+This increases the users’ doubts and reluctance to accept the new conditions, with the consequent future impact on companies in terms of communication, marketing, and sales.

 How can we improve the GDPR adjustment process?

 Excellent communication with users is essential for success and compliance with the GDPR.
-Also worth mentioning is the fact that the new regulatory framework applies to the entire European Union and it is therefore essential to translate messages, privacy policies, terms and conditions, contract formalisation, personal data management systems, etc.
+Also worth mentioning is the fact that the new regulatory framework applies to the entire European Union, and it is therefore essential to translate messages, privacy policies, terms and conditions, contracts, personal data management systems, etc.

 In order to ensure the quality of this communication in other languages, it is important to have translations carried out by professional translators who are native speakers of the target language and specialists in the field of GDPR.

-At blarlo we are already helping our customers in their adjustment to the new regulation, since we have translators who specialise in GDPR.
+At blarlo, we are already helping our customers in their adjustment to the new regulation, since we have translators who specialize in GDPR.
 Would you like to adjust your e-commerce company to the GDPR?
 Don’t hesitate to contact us.
 We would be delighted to help you out!